open-mesh-mirror/doc/batman-adv/Client-roaming.rst

 -----------------------

-The base idea consists in exploiting the new forwarding mechanism for data packets described in the [[Client-announcement]] page in order to reduce the interruption time a non-mesh client experiences when moving from one mesh node to the next.
+The base idea consists in exploiting the new forwarding mechanism for data packets described in the :doc:`Client-announcement <Client-announcement>` page in order to reduce the interruption time a non-mesh client experiences when moving from one mesh node to the next.
 This procedure of a non-mesh client switching to a new mesh node is called "roaming".
 At its core it simply